Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Stochastic Diffusion for Time Series Forecasting

-In most existing diffusion models developed for the time series forecasting tasks \cite{shen2023non,fan2024mgtsd,li2024transformermodulated}, the time series data is modelled as sub-sequences.
-This allows the model to extract the intrinsic temporal properties that can be used to predict future dynamics.
-However, several challenges exist for this strategy: Firstly, when modelling highly stochastic data, such as clinical data which are highly variable between different patients, the model may not be able to learn informative knowledge from sub-sequences, leading to failures in forecasting.
-Secondly, given that real-world time series data are mostly multivariate, the latent variables of one single dimension (latent vectors) might not be enough to represent sub-sequences with multiple dimensions.
+In most existing diffusion based time series forecasting models \cite{rasul2021autoregressive,shen2023non,fan2024mgtsd,li2024transformermodulated}, the observed time series is modeled entirely as sub-sequences.
+This allows the sequential module to extract the intrinsic temporal properties that can be used to predict future dynamics.
+However, several challenges exist for this strategy: Firstly, when modeling highly stochastic data, such as clinical data which are highly variable between different patients.
+The model may not be able to learn informative knowledge from historical sub-sequences, leading to failures in forecasting.
 Additionally, the prior distribution over the latent variable $p(\vx^N)$ is commonly fixed to be the standard Gaussian distribution $\mathcal{N}(0, \mI)$ in order to simplify the computation and parameter estimation.
-This may not be the best choice when processing highly stochastic and non-linear real-world time series data.
-The choice of normally distributed latent codes may introduce inflexibility and inexpressiveness into the data modelling, making it less appropriate to represent complex temporal systems of highly stochastic and non-linear time series data.
+This unimodal latent variable may introduce inflexibility and inexpressiveness into the data modeling, making it less appropriate to represent the complex temporal systems of highly stochastic and non-linear time series data.

 To address these challenges and develop an efficient learning paradigm for highly stochastic time series, we integrate diffusion process into time series modeling stage by applying the diffusion module at each \textbf{time step} of \textbf{sequential module}, enabling the model to effectively learn both temporal dependencies and stochasticity of data at each time step of time series.
-To enhance the step-wise learning, we build on previous works \cite{chung2015recurrent,aksan2019stcn} to design a data-driven prior variable of time series data at each time-step:
+To enhance the step-wise learning, we build on previous works \cite{chung2015recurrent,aksan2019stcn} to design a data-driven prior variable at each time step of time series data:

 where, $\hat{\vmu}_{\theta}(\cdot), \hat{\vdelta}_{\theta}(\cdot)$ are functions that simulate the parameters of prior distribution, and can be approximated by neural networks. $h_t$ are the hidden states of the neural network $\vf_{\theta}$ which is used to model the time series data.